KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

           </TabItem>
         </Tabs>

-2. (Optional) Enable Repository Discovery
+3. (Optional) Enable Repository Discovery:

     :::warning
     In case of using GitFusion with the Bitbucket Git provider, it is necessary to update the Bitbucket API token permissions to include the `read:account` scope.
 For more details on how to create a Bitbucket app password with the required permissions, refer to the [Add Git Server](../../user-guide/add-git-server.md) guide.